The Heinrich Helicoprion Aventurine Green combines sporty elegance with the enchanting allure of a natural gemstone dial.

 So, how this watch feels

 I loved Heinrich Helicoprion watches because of their stone dials.
-They add exclusivity and are beautiful to look at.
-Photographing these watches was not easy.
 The dials are AR coated but have some bluish highlight reflection that reduces clarity when shooting under studio diffused lighting.
 You won't notice that in real life usage.
 In most cases, I had to flag the light (block it) just a bit so I could get a clearer view of the dial.
 I also used the focus stacking technique to get the best sharpness and details.
 A high-resolution and detailed photo is helpful when doing smaller crops for social media.